w1zzball/scrapeddit/README.md

 ```

 - `DB_STRING` should be a valid PostgreSQL connection string used by `psycopg`.
-- The app expects the `.env` file in the repo root; it will raise if it cannot be found.
+- The app expects the `.env` file in the repo root; it will raise an exception if it cannot be found.

 ## Requirements